You express your logic as a set of rules in API Creator. The rules define what your data means. Like a spreadsheet,

 Logic chaining execution order reflects dependencies between the rules.
 Iterating and altering the logic computes a new execution order.
 This eliminates the time-consuming study of existing code to determine where to introduce new code, which is the main hassle of maintenance.

-CA Live API Creatorstores derived attributes in the database.
+Layer7 Live API Creatorstores derived attributes in the database.
 Performance optimizations presume the stored data is correct.

 When you introduce new columns (for example, the